watsoncui/cui-lab.github.io/README.md

 8. Start an new GitHub respository called test.
 9. Make a new directory for your respository, on your local computer, and cd into this directory.
 10. Use the following commands, making sure to replace `GitHub_username` with your GitHub username:
-`$ git init; git remote add origin git@github.com:GitHub_username/test.git; git remote -v` The output should be:
+`$ git init`, then `$ git remote add origin git@github.com:GitHub_username/test.git` and then `$ git remote -v`.
+The output should be:
-`origin  git@github.com:GitHub_username/test.git (fetch) origin  git@github.com:GitHub_username/test.git (push)`
+`origin  git@github.com:GitHub_username/test.git (fetch)` and `origin  git@github.com:GitHub_username/test.git (push)`.
 11. Create a README.txt text file in your repository's directory, then use the following commands:
-`$ git add README.txt; git commit -m "some comment about the commit"; git push origin master` The `origin master` indicate that we are pushing into the repository named origin and the master branch.
+`$ git add README.txt`, then `$ git commit -m "some comment about the commit"` and then `$ git push origin master`.
+The `origin master` part indicates that we are pushing into the repository named "origin" and the "master" branch.
 Unlike in the previous tutorial, you will not need to input your GitHub username and password.
 12. The README.txt should appear on the GitHub website.
 Make some changes to this file using the GitHub website and commit the changes to the master branch.
-13. Pull the changed README.txt file into our local directory using the following terminal command: `$ git pull origin master`
+13. Pull the changed README.txt file into our local directory using the following terminal command: `$ git pull origin master`.
 14. Check to see that the local file has the most recent changes.
-Then make other changes with your local computer and use the commands in step 11 to see the changes reflected in the GitHub repository and then confirm the changes on the GitHub website.
+Then make other changes with your local computer and use the commands in step 11 to see the changes reflected in the online GitHub repository.

 ### More on Branching and Merging